portworx/scripts/PX_Gather_Logs/README.md

 # PX_Gather_Logs.sh

 ## Description
-Collects logs and other information related to Portworx/PX Backup issue analysis.
+Collects logs and other information related to Portworx/PX Backup for issue analysis.
 This can be executed from anywhere we have kubectl/oc command access to the cluster

 ## Usage
 ### Passing Inputs as Parameters